-ON THIS PAGE: You will find information about the number of people who are diagnosed with a lung NET each year.
+ON THIS PAGE: You will find information about the number of people who are diagnosed with a lung neuroendocrine tumor (NET) each year.
 You will also read general information on surviving the disease.
 Remember, survival rates depend on several factors.
 Use the menu to see other pages.

 As explained in the Introduction, NETs more commonly develop in the GI tract than in the lungs.
 About 20% of all NETs develop in the lungs.
-Overall, the number of people diagnosed with a NET has been increasing by around 5% per year.
+Overall, the number of people diagnosed with a NET has been increasing for years.
 This increase is thought to be mostly related to improvements in the way NETs are diagnosed, including better imaging tests and endoscopy, and increased awareness of these tumors.

 It is important to remember that statistics on the survival rates for people with a lung NET are an estimate.
-The estimates come from annual data based on the number of people with a lung NET in the United States.
+The estimates come from annual data based on the number of people with this type of tumor in the United States.
 These numbers include both typical and atypical lung NETs, and survival rates would be expected to be somewhat higher for typical NETs and somewhat lower for atypical NETs.

 The next section in this guide is Medical Illustrations.
 It offers drawings of body parts often affected by a lung NET.
 Use the menu to choose a different section to read in this guide.